Minh-Nguyen-0401/Minh-Nguyen-0401/README.md

 👋 Hi there!
 I'm Duc Minh or David, a sophomore at Foreign Trade University (FTU HN), Vietnam, pursuing a Bachelor's in Digital Business.
 Welcome to my GitHub!

 ## About Me
 🚀 Enthusiastic about Data Modelling and Data Analysis, I focus on programming in Python and SQL.
-My passion extends to crafting insightful data visualizations with Power BI, Statistical Analysis using Python, and managing databases with PhpMyAdmin.
+My passion extends to crafting insightful data visualizations with Power BI, Statistical Analysis & Constructing Machin Learning Models using Python and RapidMiner.

 ## Skills
-🖥️ Proficient in Excel, Python, SQL.
+🖥️ Competent in Excel, Python, SQL, Power BI

-💽 Experienced in POWER BI, PhpMyAdmin.
+💽 Experienced with PhpMyAdmin, RapidMiner

-🌐 Currently exploring SAC, AWS, and Azure for cloud computing.
+🌐 Currently exploring SAC, AWS, and Azure for cloud computing and engineering

 ## Current Focus
 📚 Dedicated to advancing skills in Data Warehouse and Exploratory Data Analysis for insights, staying updated on the latest technologies.